 Rich, well-structured, and very atmospheric world, full of details everywhere that compensate the somewhat outdated graphics.

-Somewhat outdated visuals, mainly animations, models, and textures, but never awful enough to make the game unplayable.
+Somewhat dated visuals, animations, models, and textures, but never awful enough as to make the game "unplayable".

-Legendary items are too difficult to come by (not necessarily a bad thing), which can be a bit frustrating to some people.
+Legendary items are a tad too difficult to come by until really late into the game, which can be a bit frustrating to some people.

-A perfect choice for the ARPGs lovers that brings great original content to the table, and many hours of an incredible experience.
-The game is not comparable to a masterpiece but it stands as definitely one of the most enjoyable ARPGs that I played to this point in time.
+A perfect choice for the lovers of ARPGs that brings great, original content to the table, and many hours of an incredible adventure.
+The game is not comparable to a masterpiece but it still stands as one of the most enjoyable experiences there is out there.